 The Organization's goal is to maintain financial assets at a minimum of three months' worth of annual expense budget at any time over the coming year.
 Excess operating account cash is invested in short-term government-guaranteed securities, or funds holding such securities, with no individual security exceeding the limits covered by the guarantees for such securities.

 For cash held in bank savings or checking accounts, the Organization seeks to link such accounts to market-rate, interest-bearing funds with immediate penalty-free accessibility and government guarantees where possible.

 The Organization may also utilize long-term investments by converting them to cash if needed.

-8. CONTRIBUTED SERVICES
+9. CONTRIBUTED SERVICES

-During the years ended December 31, 2021 and 2020, the Organization was the beneficiary of donated legal services in the amount of \$7,157 and \$34,969, respectively.
+During the years ended December 31, 2022 and 2021, the Organization was the beneficiary of donated legal services in the amount of \$3,650 and \$7,157, respectively, which allowed the Organization to provide greater resources toward its programs.
+There were no donor-imposed restrictions associated with the contributed services during the years ended December 31, 2022 and 2021.
 To properly reflect total program expenses, the donated legal services have been included in revenue and program services expense for the current year.
 Additionally, the Organization received approximately 1,900 and 1,100 hours of volunteer time during the years ended, respectively, to assist with its various programs.
 These hours are not recorded in the consolidated financial statements because they are not for specific professional services and are not readily quantifiable.

-9. EXPENSES
+10. EXPENSES